Avital999/telegram-chuck-bot/README.md

 ## Deployment

-The bot is deployed and already running on the AWS cloud, ensuring it is accessible to users around the clock.
+The bot is deployed on AWS cloud services, but it's currently inactive due to the key being disabled.